 Can I stay on campus over College breaks?

 Residential facilities are closed and card swipes are deactivated during official College vacations including Thanksgiving Break, Winter Intersession and Spring Break.
-These periods are not included in the contract.
-A resident occupying his/her room during a break period without authorization is subject to a fine and immediate removal from the residential facility.
+These periods are not included in the Housing Agreement.
+A resident occupying their room during a break period without authorization is subject to a fine and immediate removal from the residential facility.
 Under special circumstances, in order to minimize the number of facilities in use for the purpose of conserving energy and reducing operating expenses, the College reserves the right to temporarily reassign students required to be on campus during vacation periods.
 If a student requires housing during periods when the halls are closed, and they obtained approval form the Office of Student Life, they may be assigned to live in the area(s) denoted for Break housing.

 When the residence halls close for official College vacations, all students must vacate their rooms no later than 24 hours after completion of their last academic commitment or as designated by the Office of Student Life.